Authentication and Access Control for CloudFront

 This chapter explains how to use AWS Identity and Access Management (IAM) and CloudFront to help secure your resources.

 You can access AWS as any of the following types of identities:

 AWS account root user – When you sign up for AWS, you provide an email address and password that is associated with your AWS account.
 These are your root credentials and they provide complete access to all of your AWS resources.

 For security reasons, we recommend that you use the root credentials only to create an administrator user, which is an IAM user with full permissions to your AWS account.
 Then, you can use this administrator user to create other IAM users and roles with limited permissions.
 For more information, see IAM Best Practices and Creating an Admin User and Group in the IAM User Guide.

-IAM user – An IAM user is simply an identity within your AWS account that has specific custom permissions (for example, permissions to create a hosted zone in Amazon Route 53).
+IAM user – An IAM user is simply an identity within your AWS account that has specific custom permissions (for example, permissions to create a web distribution in CloudFront).
 You can use an IAM user name and password to sign in to secure AWS webpages like the AWS Management Console, AWS Discussion Forums, or the AWS Support Center.